Atavist Bible Church

 Now when Syria stole Judea from Egypt it was eager to take the nation completely away from monotheism at every level of society.
 King Antiochus IV Epiphanes was only all too eager to push the proverbial envelope and have the entire culture of the Holy Land thrown away and the country uniformly Hellenized, even if by the use of sword and fire and bloodshed.

-The impact of this prospect and the chance that it might actually succeed was all the more threatening on account that the gym was built adjacent to the Second Temple (where the priest were close enough that they could see and actually hear what was going on).
+The impact of this prospect and the chance that it might actually succeed was all the more threatening on account that the gym was built adjacent to the Second Temple (where the priest was close enough that they could see and actually hear what was going on).

-In little time the temptations presented by the games overcame the curiousity of the priests and their zeal to work in the God's House grew cold and died out.
+In little time the temptations presented by the games overcame the curiosity of the priests and their zeal to work in God's House grew cold and died out.
 It was through this encroachment of apostasy, the gymnasium and male nude wrestling that a large number of people in Israel were mezmerized and deceived into committing widespread apostasy in and out of the priesthood.
 Now, while the Temple grounds began to become neglected and unkept, at the very same time the priests and the people, in tens of thousands, crowded into the gymnasium to see the games.9

 Other dangers lurked.